Attractions and Sights in Aruba

 Tour operators: Explore Aruba Adventures and De Palm Tours.

 Oranjestad is the capital of Aruba and is named after 'Huis van Oranje' (Orange House), the name of the Dutch Royal Family in 1824 during the Dutch colonization.
 Most of Aruba's government buildings are located in Oranjestad and it is also the place for shopping and along the seaside you will find merchants sailing Aruba art and local handcrafts.
 Oranjestad features some traditional Dutch multicolored buildings.

-Tour operators: Explore Aruba Adventures, and Segway Tours.
+Tour operators: Explore Aruba Adventures.

 Plaza Daniel Leo, named after a local politician, is located in Oranjestad in front of Renaissance Mall.
 The plaza features some of the most picturesque Dutch multicolored colonial buildings.
 These buildings are housing all kind of shopping stores.

-Tour operators: Red Sail Sports and El Tours.
+Tour operators: El Tours.